-Promotion CAP Graduation CAP To determine promotion to next Academic Year of Study • To determine the Classification of Diploma (refer to section 3.3) Year 1 to 5 Year 3 to 6 Shows the academic performance in the Academic Year of Study • Shows the academic performance of all the semesters from Year 3 Semester 1 up to the current semester Grade points of ALL Core modules including Mother Tongue Language (MTL) Core modules and Elective modules read in the Academic Year are used for the computation of the Promotion CAP The higher value of either computation Grade points of ALL Core modules and Elective1 modules but excluding MTL Core modules Grade points of ALL Core modules and the MTL Core modules read in the final two years of academic studies to fulfill the MOE MTL requirement2 as well as Elective1 modules
+Promotion CAP Graduation CAP To determine promotion to next Academic Year of Study To determine the Classification of Diploma (refer to section 3.3) Year 1 to 5 • Year 3 to 6 Shows the academic performance in the Academic Year of Study Shows the academic performance of all the semesters from Year 3 Semester 1 up to the current semester Grade points of ALL Core modules including Mother Tongue Language (MTL) Core modules and Elective modules read in the Academic Year are used for the computation of the Promotion CAP The higher value of either computation Grade points of ALL Core modules and Elective modules but excluding MTL Core modules Grade points of ALL Core modules and the MTL Core modules read in the final two years of academic studies to fulfill the MOE MTL requirement as well as Elective modules

-1 Electives are selected by the system, which will maximize the CAP for students.
-Exception is at Year 6 Semester
+&lt;sup>1 Electives are selected by the system, which will maximize the CAP for students.
+Exception is at Year 6 Semester where students will select electives of their choice for inclusion into their Graduation CAP.
+For students taking Higher Mother Tongue Language, it will be modules in Year 3 and 4 (total 16 MCs).
+For

-2, where students will select electives of their choice for inclusion into their Graduation CAP.
-2 For students taking Higher Mother Tongue Language, it will be modules in Year 3 and 4 (total 16 MCs).
+&lt;sup>2 For students taking Higher Mother Tongue Language, it will be modules in Year 3 and 4 (total 16 MCs).
 For students taking Mother Tongue Language, it will be modules in Year 4 and 5 (total 16 MCs).